 - 10.1 In making this recommendation/decision regard must be had to the public sector equality duty (PSED) under section 149 of the Equality Act 2010 (as amended).
-This means that the Council must have due regard to the need in discharging its functions that in summary include A) Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act; B. Advance equality of opportunity between people who share a protected characteristic (See Table) and those who do not; C. Foster good relations between people who share a protected characteristic. - 10.2 It is vital to note that the PSED and associated legislation are a significant consideration and material planning consideration in the decision-making process.
+This means that the Council must have due regard to the need in discharging its functions that in summary include A) Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act; B. Advance equality of opportunity between people who share a protected characteristic (See Table) and those who do not; C. Foster good relations between people who share a protected characteristic and those who do not, including tackling prejudice and promoting understanding. - 10.2 It is vital to note that the PSED and associated legislation are a significant consideration and material planning consideration in the decision-making process.
 This is applicable to all planning decisions including prior approvals, outline, full, adverts, listed buildings etc. It does not impose an obligation to achieve the outcomes outlined in Section 149.
 Section 149 represents just one of several factors to be weighed against other pertinent considerations. - 10.3 In the present context, it has been carefully evaluated that the recommendation articulated in this report and the consequent decision are not expected to disproportionately affect any protected characteristic adversely.
 The PSED has been duly considered and given the necessary regard, as expounded below.